Last Updated on January 1, 2023

 It also has EXO compound protection that reduces the chances of punctures and flats.
 This is a splendid choice if you want a lightweight tire that can absorb powerful impacts from the trails.

-It’s already tubeless-ready, so you don’t need to convert it.
+This tire type is tubeless-ready, so you don’t need to convert it.
 The beads also fold and have a maximum tire pressure of 120 TPI.

 Pros